kolos26/GEOFS-LiverySelector/tutorial/english.md

 ## Interface
 Once you click on that <img width="15" height="30" alt="logosmall" src="https://raw.githubusercontent.com/RYANAIR5719/GEOFS-LiverySelector/refs/heads/main/logosmall.png" /> button, an interface should (hopefully) pop up.
 This may take a while for some aircraft due to the immense amount of liveries avaliable for some aircraft, such as the 737s, the A320s, and the 777-300ER.

+> [!IMPORTANT]
+> You must install te latest version of the add-on or the code does not work!

 There is a **search bar** near the top of the for **looking up liveries**, or if you are using **Potato Mode**.

 ### Favorite Liveries